Andreasq99/prework-study-guide/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?

-The Prework Study Guide Webpage contains the information that I have learned while completing th prework for this bootcamp.
+The Prework Study Guide Webpage contains the information that I have learned while completing the prework for this bootcamp.

 ## Installation